pmahnke/mahnke-cocktails/recipe_processed/kiss.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Stirred"
+      "text": "Method: Stirred"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Julep Strain"
+      "text": "Pour: Julep Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Martini"
+      "text": "Glassware: Martini"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Apple slice fan"
+      "text": "Garnish: Apple slice fan"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep:"
+      "text": "Special Prep:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Apple slice fan: Stand an apple upright, and cut a chunk from the side, being careful to avoid the core and seeds."
+      "text": "Apple slice fan: Stand an apple upright, and cut a chunk from the side, being careful to avoid the core and seeds."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Lie the apple chunk with its cut face down, then halve it so that the apple flesh is exposed."
+      "text": "Lie the apple chunk with its cut face down, then halve it so that the apple flesh is exposed."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Cut four thin slices from the exposed side."
+      "text": "Cut four thin slices from the exposed side."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Place the apple pieces together, pierce them with a cocktail pick about one third of the way from the bottom."
+      "text": "Place the apple pieces together, pierce them with a cocktail pick about one third of the way from the bottom."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Then fan them out and place in your drink, resting the cocktail pick on the rim of the glass."
+      "text": "Then fan them out and place in your drink, resting the cocktail pick on the rim of the glass."
     }
     ],
   "recipeYield": "1 cocktail",